calliestump/CSharpMadLibs/MadLibs/README.md

  #### _To Open Locally_

-- [Click to view Github repository](https://github.com/SJerrod/FriendLetter.Solution.git) Or simply paste the following url into your prefered browser https://github.com/SJerrod/FriendLetter.Solution.git
+- [Click to view Github repository](https://github.com/calliestump/CSharpMadLibs.git) Or simply paste the following url into your prefered browser https://github.com/calliestump/CSharpMadLibs.git
 - To Clone repository simply click the green Code button and copy the url.
-- Using a prefered terminal use the command 'git clone paste-url-here' in which ever directory you wish.
+- Using a prefered terminal use the command 'git clone https://github.com/calliestump/CSharpMadLibs.git' in which ever directory you wish.
 - Open the newly cloned repo with your text editor.
 - In the terminal run command 'dotnet restore'
 - In the terminal run command 'dotnet build'